8 Reasons Kolkata Deserves Way More Than a Two-Day Stopover

 The cultural corridor from Kolkata to Varanasi connects two of India's most soulful cities.

 Not the most efficient.
 Not the most commercially driven.
 But the most intellectually engaged.
-A taxi driver will discuss Satyajit Ray's filmography.
+A taxi driver will unpack Satyajit Ray's filmography.
 A sweet shop owner will explain the chemistry of rosogolla formation.
 A random uncle at a tea stall will debate whether Kolkata Knight Riders' batting lineup reflects the city's philosophical identity.

 Every conversation in Kolkata is potentially an adda — an extended, unhurried, intellectually ambitious exchange.
 This isn't a culture of transactions.
 It's a culture of ideas.